 Middle East is one of the most prolific waste generating regions of the world.
-Lavish lifestyle, ineffective legislations, infrastructural roadblocks, indifferent public attitude and lack of environmental awareness are the major factors responsible for growing waste management problem in the Middle East.
+Solid waste management in the Middle East is bogged down by major challenges like lavish lifestyles, ineffective legislation, infrastructural roadblocks, indifferent public attitude and lack of environmental awareness.
 High standards of living are contributing to more generation of waste which when coupled with lack of waste collection and disposal facilities have transformed ‘trash’ into a liability.

 The general perception towards waste is that of indifference and apathy.
 Waste is treated as ‘waste’ rather than as a ‘resource’.
 There is an urgent need to increase public awareness about environmental issues, waste management practices and sustainable living.
 Public participation in community-level waste management initiatives is lackluster mainly due to low level of environmental awareness and public education.
 Unfortunately none of the countries in the region have an effective source-segregation mechanism.